 Please note: Adding your content area minor(s) to your secondary teaching certificate is optional but highly recommended.
-All coursework requirements and the M.T.T.C. test in your minor(s) must be successfully completed in order to be added to your certificate.
-Your content area minor(s) can be added as an endorsement after your secondary provisional teaching certificate has been issued if your minor(s) is posted on your SVSU transcript and you have completed the M.T.T.C. test.
+All coursework requirements and the MTTC subject area test in your minor(s) must be successfully completed in order to be added to your certificate.
+Your content area minor(s) can be added as an endorsement after your secondary Standard Teaching Certificate has been issued if your minor(s) is posted on your SVSU transcript and you have completed the MTTC subject area test.
 An application for an endorsement can be made through MOECS.

 Verification of completion of First Aid and Adult & Child CPR Training from the American Red Cross (ARC), American Heart Association (AHA), the American Safety & Health Institute (ASHI), or Medic First Aid (MFA).
 Evidence of training must be valid at the time of application.
 A summary of the requirements is shown on the Michigan Department of Education website.
-An SVSU staff member will make a copy of the First Aid/CPR cards issued by ARC, AHA, ASHI, or MFA.
+An SVSU staff member in the Certification Office will make a copy of the First Aid/CPR cards issued by ARC, AHA, ASHI, or MFA.